Black Heroes/Sidekicks

 t-sh037SH 037t-sh037aSH 037

 EL COLOSO, is a Spanish comic book that ran for 83 issues between 1960 and 1962.
 The collection started with the title of EL COLOSO, under which the first 35 issues were published.
 From number 36 the collection changed its title to EL PRÍNCIPE DE RODAS.
 We do not know if it was due to the issue of title rights (there are sources that claim that a wine company had registered it), an attempt to take advantage of the launching of the film "The Colossus of Rhodes", a simple whim of its authors or some other reason.
 El Coloso’s parents were gods.
 Sent to earth his joined by his friends Sandro and Filon.
 The later is a negro from Africa.
+I have one issue only.
 M

 t-sh036SH 036

 Created in 1951 in the context of the post-war period, the character of Bamboula is a little black boy who arrives in a French family, after leaving his native Africa.
 Georges Fernandes, editor of Varly, presents him as " the little boy that all parents dream of having ". " He will show relevance, intelligence, honesty, courage and a great desire to learn, " , The poor French of Bamboula and his lack of knowledge of Western society give rise to gags judged today to be inappropriate.
 He is seen, among other things, setting fire to the kitchen after building a bonfire on which a chicken roasts. " I is going to see Midame if there is a famous roast chicken in the fashion at home! " He exclaims in front of a woman who has been devastated.
 The comic ran from 1952-1960.
-M
+I have one issue only

 t-sh034SH 034